hongwei-cai/Multi-modal-Enterprise-KM-Agent/docs/Multi-modal Enterprise KM Agent.md

 - **Sprint 4+**: Consider adding advanced features such as audio processing, multi-agent collaboration, or real-time collaborative editing.
 - **Technical Deepening**: Explore more complex RAG patterns (e.g., HyDE, sub-question decomposition) or model fine-tuning techniques (e.g., DPO).

-Through this project, you will build a complete, production-grade multi-modal knowledge management system while comprehensively mastering the core skills of modern AI full-stack development.
-Start with Sprint 1, and remember that the core of agile is **continuous delivery and iterative improvement**!